Vheissu/Vheissu/README.md

 ---

 ## What I do
-- Front-end leadership: design systems, component libraries, clean patterns that scale
+- Front-end: design systems, component libraries, clean patterns that scale
 - Migrations and rescues: Aurelia 1 to 2, legacy JS to modern, flaky builds to stable pipelines
 - Product delivery: WordPress and Firebase when it’s right, AWS when it needs teeth

-**Available for**: front-end leadership, design systems, Aurelia 2 migrations, Tailwind architectures, WordPress, Firebase, serverless, complex web apps.
+**Available for**: front-end development, design systems, Aurelia 2 migrations, Tailwind architectures, WordPress, Firebase, serverless, complex web apps.

 ---